isomerpages/moe-meridianpri/_the-meridian-experience/Academic/Mathematics Department.md

 *   develop thinking, reasoning, communication, application & metacognitive skill

-<p align = "jusify">The central focus of our Mathematics learning is problem solving.
+<p align = "justify">The central focus of our Mathematics learning is problem solving.
 This is as reflected in the Mathematics framework, which comprises of five interrelated components: concepts, skills, processes, attitudes and metacognition.</p>

 ![](/images/The%20Meridian%20Experience/Math%20Dept/mathematics-department-maths-720x486.png)